 In Switzerland, unaccompanied children are entitled to asylum interviews if they are deemed capable of judgment.
 The assessment of this capability depends on the maturity and the development of the child in question.[1]
 Usually, a person is considered as able to make a judgment at the age of 14.
-The Federal Administrative Court has stressed the importance of the right of the child to properly take part in all the decisions that concern them and clarified in a detailed manner how this should be put into practice during the personal interview.[2]
+The FAC has stressed the importance of the right of the child to properly take part in all the decisions that concern them and clarified in a detailed manner how this should be put into practice during the personal interview.[2]

 A representative, a so-called person of trust, is immediately to be appointed for each unaccompanied asylum-seeking child.
 The latter assists the unaccompanied child during the asylum procedure.[3]
-The Asylum Ordinance 1 specifies that the duty of the representative starts with the first interview.[4]
+The Asylum Ordinance 1 (AO1) specifies that the duty of the representative starts with the first interview.[4]
 This means that in all the procedures, the representative should be present in the first as well as the second interview.
 Also, when a hearing takes place because the SEM does not believe that the person is a minor and is about to treat the person as an adult, a representative should be attending because the change of the asserted birth date should be considered as a decisive procedural step.

-The child may then be transferred to a Canton if they are moved to the so-called extended procedure or their asylum application is accepted and temporary admission granted.
-In these cases, the legal duties of the person of trust are passed on to other representatives, mostly social workers that operate within the different cantons as well as a legal representative if the asylum procedure is not yet completed.
+The child may then be transferred to a Canton if they are moved to the so-called extended procedure, or their asylum application is accepted, and temporary admission granted.
+In these cases, the legal duties of the person of trust are passed on to other representatives, mostly social workers that operate within the different Cantons as well as a legal representative if the asylum procedure is not yet completed.
 The discrepancies and different quality level of the care and support provided by the different cantonal offices has been highlighted in a report by the Conference of the Cantonal Directors of Social affairs committees.[5]
 The division of responsibilities between the persons of trust working in the Federal centres and the cantonal representatives is another sensitive issue.
 Moreover, the person of trust is foreseen as an interim measure until child protection measures under the Civil Code (such as appointing a guardian) are implemented.
 The appointment of a guardian usually occurs after attribution to a Canton.

-In 2022, 2,450 applications were lodged by unaccompanied children, compared to 989 in 2021, 535 in 2020, 441 in 2019 and 401 in 2018.
-Most of unaccompanied children were from Afghanistan (2,001 out of 2,450, 82%).
-In 2023, 30,223 applications were lodged.
-Children from Afghanistan made up the most numerous group, with 2,246 applications, followed by children from Guinea and Somalia.[8]
+In 2024, 2,639 applications were lodged by self-declared unaccompanied children.
+Children from Afghanistan made up the most numerous group, with 1,295 applications (49%), followed by children from Guinea and Somalia.[9]

 Profile and tasks

-The duties of the person of trust (who also acts as legal representative in federal asylum centres) are not precisely defined by law and are therefore not always clear in practice.[9]
-The Asylum Ordinance 1 specifies that the representative must have knowledge of asylum law and the Dublin procedure.
+The duties of the person of trust (who also acts as legal representative in federal asylum centres) are not precisely defined by law and are therefore not always clear in practice.[10]
+The AO1 specifies that the representative must have knowledge of asylum law and the Dublin procedure.
 They accompany and support the minor in the asylum or Dublin procedure.
-The Ordinance lists a few examples of tasks that the representative must fulfil: advice before and during interviews; support in naming and obtaining elements of proof; support especially in the contact with authorities and medical institutions.[10]
-The idea is that the person of trust should support the asylum seeker in the asylum procedure, as well as in other legal/administrative tasks related to the asylum claim and to the minor’s situation in Switzerland (accommodation in the centre, attendance to school, health issues etc).
+The AO1 lists a few examples of tasks that the representative must fulfil: advice before and during interviews; support in naming and obtaining elements of proof; support especially in the contact with authorities and medical institutions.[11]
+The idea is that the person of trust should support the asylum applicant in the asylum procedure, as well as in other legal/administrative tasks related to the asylum claim and to the minor’s situation in Switzerland (accommodation in the centre, attendance to school, health issues etc).
 In practice, if the minor stays in the federal asylum centre (maximum 140 days), the representative mostly accompanies them to the asylum interview or hearing.
 The child and the representative often only meet shortly before the interview and, in some cases, persons of trust cannot have direct access to the federal reception centres where minors are accommodated.
 Often the translator of the SEM is asked for help with the explanation of the representative’s role.
 Under these circumstances there is hardly any time to build trust.

 [1] Asylum Appeals Commission, Decision EMARK 1996/4, 9 March 1995.

-[2] Federal Administrative Court, Decision E-1928/2014, 24 July 2014.
+[2] FAC, Decision E-1928/2014, 24 July 2014.

 [3] Article 17(3) AsylA.